KITrobotics/rll_stack/rll_test/README.md

 ## How to run tests

-Prerequisites:
+### Prerequisites:

 The job collection in the test database needs to be empty.

+## Test preparations

+Launch the simulation environment:

+       `roslaunch rll_moveit_config moveit_planning_execution.launch`

+Start the server in a new terminal:

+      `roslaunch rll_server server.launch`

+Then start the worker for the test projects in an additional terminal:

+     `roslaunch rll_worker worker.launch project:=test_projects`

-Run tests directly:
+Run tests using `rostest`:

-   `cd rll_test/scripts`

-   `python api_testing.py`
-    or
-   `python worker_testing.py`

-   Using rostest:
     `rostest rll_test test_api.launch` runs only api tests `rostest rll_test test_worker.launch` runs only worker tests
     `rostest rll_test test_all.launch`   runs all tests

-   **_In order to use rostest, make sure the python files containing the test code are marked as executable_**

-## Evalute tests
+## Evaluate tests

-Right at the execution you see the overview of the test results, something like:
+During execution you see the overview of the test results, something like:

     `[ROSUNIT] Outputting test results to /home/wirth/.ros/test_results/rll/rosunit-Test_submission.xml
     `[Testcase: test_password_wrong] ... ok